Estimated reading time: 5 minutes

-After your training session, you got back into your same car, drove home to your same house to greet your same family.
+After your training session, you got back into your same car and drove home to your same house to greet your same family.
 You had the same meal for supper, watched your same favorite shows, and went to bed at roughly the same time.

-You woke up the next morning at the same time, drove the same car down the same route to the same office.
-You parked in about the same parking spot, and walked through the same office doors.
+You woke up the next morning at the same time and drove the same car down the same route to the same office.
+You parked in about the same parking spot and walked through the same office doors.

-Let’s admit it, we all live a good portion of Groundhog’s Day within our lives.
+Let’s admit it, we all live a good portion of Groundhog’s Day in our lives.
 Déjà vu is not nearly as surprising as, “I never saw that before.”

 Somewhere in this Groundhog’s Day set of events, you are supposed to remember that you have a whole set of new tools and techniques to use to make you better.
 The problem is you are so grounded in the day-to-day and filled with distractions that you can’t take the time to properly ingrain new habits.

-This seems like a lengthy problem, but in reality, most change leaders have understood this and added many techniques including reinforcement to the curriculum to reduce this affect.
+This seems like a lengthy problem, but in reality, most change leaders have understood this and added many techniques including reinforcement to the curriculum to reduce this effect.